(Keywords: foot pain, chiropractic, plantar myofacitis, ankle sprain treatment, ankle fracture, chiropractic for Mortons neuroma)

 Foot pain often starts after a inadequately managed ankle sprain.
 When you turn your ankle, it's not only ligaments that are sprained.
 Frequently several muscles are strained, either on the side of the leg and even under the foot, and the small bones in the midfoot are subluxated.
 Often the talus, or the cuboid, and the calcaneus (heel bone) too may become fixated and in fact any of the ankle and foot bones.
 It all starts with a thorough examination before any ankle sprain treatment.
 Prevention!

-It is usually, but not always associated with a dropped transverse arch, in which case the toes often jut upwards, and thick calluses form under the metatarsal heads, or met heads, for short; due to increased pressure on the second, third and fourth met heads.
+It is usually, but not always associated with a dropped transverse arch, in which case the toes often jut upwards, and thick calluses form under the metatarsal heads; due to increased pressure on the second, third and fourth met heads.
 The solution is not to scrape the callus away.

 The key usually is to adjust the metatarsal phlangeal joints and often the midfoot too.
 Stripping of the plantar fascia may help.
-An orthotic with a bump to force the transverse arch just feels like walking with a stone in the shoe.
-Rather read my latest chiropractic book.
-Stones in my clog.
+An orthotic with a bump to force the transverse arch just feels like walking with a pebble in the shoe.
+Rather read my latest chiropractic book, stones in my clog.